Background pattern

 • Muscle weakness.

-Very rare(may affect fewer than 1 in every 10,000 patients)
+Very Rare(may affect less than 1 in 10,000 patients)

-• Abnormal liver function and liver insufficiency.
+• Abnormal liver function and liver failure.

-• Poriasis (a skin disease).
+• Psoriasis (a skin disease).

-Frequency not known(cannot be estimated from available data)
+Frequency Not Known(cannot be estimated from available data)

-• Decrease in the number of blood cells (anemia, leukopenia, thrombocytopenia), dissolution of red blood cells (in individuals with glucose-6-phosphate dehydrogenase deficiency) andagranulocytosis (lack of white blood cells).
+• Decrease in the number of blood cells (anemia, leukopenia, thrombocytopenia), dissolution of red blood cells (in individuals with Glucose-6-phosphate dehydrogenase deficiency), and agranulocytosis (lack of white blood cells).

 • Nightmares.